Structured Authority

 People with genuine problems are searching through an overwhelming stream of information.
 What they are really looking for is you.

-They are searching for clarity, direction, and someone they can trust.
+What they are really searching for is clarity, direction, and someone they can trust.

-When expertise is structured properly, it becomes easier for the right client to find the right attorney—at the moment it matters.
+When experience and legal skill are structured properly, it becomes easier for the right client to find the right attorney at the moment it matters.

 That is the role of Structured Authority.